KNOW YOUR SEA TURTLES

 Green turtles are the most abundant species found around the Perhentian Islands and Malaysia.
 These turtles can range from 1-1.8m total length, and are one of the longest lived turtle species- up to 80 years!

 Adults are herbivorous, feeding mainly on sea grass while the young are omnivorous.
 This turtle gets it's name from the green colour of their fat, pigmented by chlorophyll from the digested vegetation.

-Egg poaching is the largest threat for this species in Malaysia, and in addition to boat-turtle collisions in the Perhentian Islands.
+Egg poaching is the largest threat for this species in Malaysia in addition to boat-turtle collisions.

-Another species commonly found in the Perhentian Islands and Malaysia, it is named after it's sharp beak, analogous to a hawk, These turtles can grow up to 1-1.5 m as a mature adult.
+Hawksbills are the second most common species found in Perhentian.
+It's named after its sharp beak, similar to a hawk, These turtles can grow up to 1-1.5 m as a mature adult.

-This species can be found around coral reefs, mainly feeding on sea sponges, jellyfish and algae.
+This species are found around coral reefs, mainly feeding on sea sponges, jellyfish and algae.
 Hawksbills can live to be 50 years old, making them the marine turtle species with the shortest lifespan.

 Poaching for their eggs and ornate shell is their biggest anthropogenic threat in Malaysia.

 The largest species of turtle currently in existence, reaching a mature size of 2-3m.
 They are the only sea turtle species with a soft carapace (shell).